digitalcake/open-source-us-postalcodes-geo-timezones/README.md

 # US Postal Codes with TZinfo Style Timezone + Geo info

-This data set is not complete but is very close (88.9% for Timezone names) and I will be building on to it.
+This data set has 40917 rows that include a US Postal code + Geo info + TZ info.

 This data was created via combining a few open source data sets.